Stone Age Activities & Crafts for Kids

 Neanderthals and Homo Sapiens painted on the walls of their caves using paints made from ground up rocks mixed with animal fats (and even their own spit!).
 They would apply these paints using their fingers or brushes made from animal hair or plants.
 They often painted hunting scenes, animals and other humans.
 But these paintings weren't just a way of livening up a boring evening in the cave.
 Some experts believe they were used to give advice to other cave dwellers on hunting techniques.
 Others think it was linked to ancient beliefs where they depicted hunting scenes as a way of bringing success in real life hunts.

 Create your own prehistoric Cave Paintings at home.
-Check out some images of Cave Paintings online and give it a go.
+Check out what Stone Age humans included in their Cave Paintings & how they were made here then give it a go yourself.
 Try using similar colours to those used in the real paintings such as browns, reds and yellows.
-Copy the style of the paintings and include images of Stone Age animals, prehistoric weapons and more.
+Copy the style of the paintings and include images of Stone Age animals, prehistoric weapons, handprints and more.

 Want to take it further?